Consulting, Publications, and Conferences

 Infrastructure assets have provided the critical underlying structure to societies for centuries.…MORE INFO

-- CalPERS to lower discount rate to 7% over next three years

-- RXR Realty raises $120m for third fund
+- EnCap raises $1.7m for energy fund

-- Massachusetts pension seeks real estate managers
+- Recent commercial real estate transactions

-- Central London office investment to approach £17b in 2016, says Savills

 -